|Oracle E-Business Suite Integrated SOA

 Use the following steps to run Oracle E-Business Suite Integrated SOA Gateway diagnostic tests and view the reports:

 Use the following steps to grant the 'Application Super User Role' (UMX|ODF_APPLICATION_SUPER_USER_ROLE) and 'Diagnostics Super User' roles to a desired user:

-Log on to the Oracle E-Business Suite with the username that has the User Management responsibility access privilege.
+Log on to the Oracle E-Business Suite as a user who has the User Management responsibility.